bnb-scs/bnb-scs.github.io/source/index.html.md

 }
 ```

-This endpoint retrieves all kittens.
+This endpoint returns the risk level and risk details about the requested transaction.

 ### HTTP Request